umeshmk/react-schematic/Readme.md

   - `margin, padding `
 - Import first, then Install with breakpoints object and reexport as element/Grid etc
 - Never use grid/flex Items instead use grid/flex containers with boolean props `isFlexItem / isGridItem` .
 This avoids too much nested components.
+- Breakpoints for Media queries - Must be (min-width) only.
+It will scale upwards to higher widths by default.
+- Responsive breakpoints - predefined keys - `xs,sm,md,lg,xl`
+- First key in breakpoints - value must always be `<key>:0`

 ## Unopinionated

 - No extra global theme just use default styled components theme
-- Responsive breakpoints as per your requirements
+- Responsive breakpoints as per your requirements (Only values not keys)
 - Naming too like **xs** or **mobile**